agorevski/TodoListBot/README.md

 - 📅 **Date Support**: View tasks for today or any specific date
 - 👤 **Per-User Tasks**: Each user has their own private task list
 - 📊 **Strikethrough Completed Tasks**: Visual feedback for done items
+- 🔄 **Automatic Rollover**: Incomplete tasks automatically carry over to the next day at midnight
 - 💾 **SQLite Storage**: Persistent task storage with easy backup
 - 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose
 - ⚙️ **Configurable**: Environment-based configuration with sensible defaults